 In the pest control industry, the vast majority of the products we need and use, are absolutely unknown to our customers.
 It’s unlikely that they know the names of more than one or two of our routinely-used products.
 Indeed, the typical customer has no idea what products we use and which products should be used in a given situation.
 They have no idea what to use, where and when.
-So, if all the products we use are so totally unknown, how is a customer to select a pest control company to take care of their needs?
+So, if all the products we use are so totally unknown, how is a customer to select a pest control company such as pest control lafayette to take care of their needs?
 The answer is branding.

 In many industries, there are really two types of branding, Value (or ‘Budget’) and Premium.
 You could look at these as different ways of running your business, as they essentially are.
 Your chosen branding should dictate your primary focus.